 Inside a Laptop – Make a Paper Laptop

 The purpose of this project was to reinforce the idea that computers are made up of parts.
 We, as people, construct them and we need to tell them what to do (at least at this stage in the game).
-I don’t want the kids to think that it is just a magic box that works.
-I want them to understand that there are lots of connected pieces that work together to make a working computer.
+I don’t want the kids to think that it is just a magic box.
+I want them to understand there are lots of connected pieces that work together to make a working computer.

 This activity came about because I needed a computer science project for a church camp, but they had no computers.
 There were minimal materials available, but I am a hands-on educator.
 I needed to find a way to engage the students without droning on and on.
 I don’t lecture (at least not for more than 5 minutes) and almost never for classes that include young children.

 Then, I needed a computer to take apart.
 Thank goodness I had one laying around.
-It managed to stick around despite during my minimalist-inspired purge of 2014 (as it’s called in our house).
-Somehow, I didn’t manage to get rid of the old macbook.
-That laptop was still hanging out in my husband’s office, so I immediately grabbed it, found a YouYube video on how to take it apart and started unscrewing.
+It managed to stick around despite during my 2014 minimalist-inspired purge (as it’s called in our house).
+Somehow, I didn’t manage to get rid of the old Macbook.
+That laptop was still hanging out in my husband’s office, so I immediately grabbed it.
+I found a YouYube video on how to take it apart and started unscrewing.
 I attracted the attention of my youngest son and we worked together.

 Now I had a real-life visual to show the kids and they could replicate the “real” laptop by making one out of paper.
 I asked them not to touch any of these parts because I wasn’t sure what sort of chemicals were coating them after so many years of use.
 I also removed the battery and placed it in a plastic bag and showed it to them, but didn’t pass it around.

 Did I expect them to remember the names of the parts?
 Maybe.
 Did I expect them to remember them at the end of the project?
 No. But, my older students did.
 I was quite impressed.

 Will they remember the names of those parts next summer?
 No.